-A polyhedron is a 3D-shape that has flat faces, straight edges, and sharp vertices (corners).
+A polyhedron is a 3D shape that has flat faces, straight edges, and sharp vertices (corners).
 The word "polyhedron" is derived from a Greek word, where 'poly' means "many" and hedron means "surface".Thus, when many flat surfaces are joined together they form a polyhedron.
+These shapes have names according to their faces that are usually polygons.
+The most common names are cubes, hexahedrons, etc. Let us learn more about the types of polyhedrons and solve a few examples to understand the shape better.

 The dimensions of a polyhedron are classified as faces, edges, and vertices.